by Paul Raworth Bennett

 His knees buckling, Remy was overcome by a wave of nausea and the searing sensation, felt countless times before, of a knife being slowly twisted into his heart.

 “Go back to hell!
 You evil, rotten bastard! ” he blurted, “You have no power over me!!”

-Hundreds of hands rose towards hundreds of gasping mouths.
+Hundreds of hands leapt upon hundreds of mouths.
 The emcee rushed a chair towards the shaking old man, who was gripping his walker with an almost destructive force.

 “Dr. Odyssus?
 Would you like to sit down?
 Please!”

 “No, thank you young man, I’ll be just fine.
 I’m so sorry, I just… I just… Please forgive me, everyone.”

-The shocked audience wondered at this surprise burst of anger.
-He’d never acted like this before!
-Was he paranoid, delusional, losing his mind?
-But then most of them realized that erratic behavior was a hallmark of artistic genius, so the atmosphere quickly lightened again.
+The audience was aghast at this flash of anger.
+They’d never seen him act like this before!
+Was he paranoid, deluded, hallucinatory, losing his mind?
+But then, out of enormous respect and realizing erratic behavior as a hallmark of artistic genius, the crowd conceded Remy his outburst and the atmosphere quickly lightened again.

-He forced his eyes to confront Hector – but Hector had fled.
-Strength flooded back into Remy’s body, chasing away the shivers and the pain.
-The old man steadied himself and stood up straight, and Anaïs’ eyes watered anew.
+Remy forced his eyes to again look directly at Hector – but Hector had fled.
+Strength flooded back into the old man’s body, chasing away the shivers and the pain.
+He steadied himself and stood up straight, and Anaïs’ eyes watered anew.